twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TEXTRACTFROMTTCFORM** – Shows a wizard to extract OpenType font collections into separate font files (**Tools: Extract from OTC...**).
 * **TFEATURESETTINGSFORM** (version 12.0) – Used when generating or updating OpenType features in `TOPENTYPEDESIGNERFORM`.
 * **TFINDFORM** – Used when searching parts of a font.
-* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Includes or excludes embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
+* **TFONTEMBEDDINGLICENSINGRIGHTSFORM** (version 2.0 until 6.5) – Shows a list of embedding or licensing rights to use in the font (replaced with **Legal: Embedding Licensing Rights** in `TFONTSETTINGSFORM` in version 7.0 & above).
 * **TFONTHEADERFLAGSFORM** – Shows a dialog to change header flags in the font.
-* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications.
+* **TFONTINSTALLWIZARDFORM** – Installs the font and use it in other applications. **Fun fact:** The second step (font already installed) includes the Windows 98 directory (win98) preceding the fonts folder and the Arial font filename for regular style.
 * **TFONTLOGFORM** – Displays the log for any font (**Developer Tools: Font Log**).
 * **TFONTOVERVIEWFORM** – Shows all the glyphs in any font.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables in the font.
-If Chinese, Japanese or Korean is used as non-Unicode language, in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII counterparts, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ and £ or other symbols, e.g. « by &lt;&lt; (much less than).
+If East Asian language is used as non-Unicode language (e.g. Korean), in the **Unsupported Tables** tab it substitutes Latin-1 accented letters by ASCII versions, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth versions, e.g. ¬ by ￢ and £ by ￡ or other symbols, e.g. « by ≪.
 * **TFONTSETTINGSFORM** – Contains tabs for basic or legal naming fields, basic metric settings, Unicode range and character encoding settings and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TFONTTESTFORM** – Shows a dialog to test desktop fonts (not web fonts; the files are located in the WOFFTest folder).
 The text in `mmFontTest` and `Memo1` is the program name, uppercase (the last six letters continue on a new line), lowercase and numbers.
-Version 3.0 until 4.0 has a drop down list to change the encoding.
+Version 3.0 until 4.0 has a drop down list to change the encoding (the drop down list was removed with version 5.0 & above).
 * **TFORMADDANCHOR** (version 7.0 & above) – Adds anchors to any glyph in the font if positioning data exists.
 * **TFORMOPENTYPEDESIGNERSETTINGS** (version 7.0 & above) – Shows an interface for viewing and setting options in `TOPENTYPEDESIGNERFORM`.
 * **TFORMULAFORM** (version 12.0) – Shows a dialog to write formulas to construct anchor based composite glyphs.